African art: Sao

-The Sao civilisation in Middle Africa from circa the sixth century BC to as late as the sixteenth century AD, and lived by the Chari River around Lake Chad in territory that later became part of Cameroon and Chad.
-Their most important artworks are the terracotta figurines.
-These figurines represent humans and animals.
-Other kinds of artifacts show that the Saos were skilled workers in bronze, copper, and iron.
+The Sao civilization, which existed in Middle Africa from circa the 6th century BC to as late as the 16th century AD, lived by the Chari River around Lake Chad in territory that later became part of Cameroon and Chad.
+Their most significant artworks include terracotta figurines representing humans and animals.
+Other artifacts show that the Sao were skilled workers in bronze, copper, and iron.

 Gabon

-The Fang people make masks and basketry, carvings, and sculptures.
-Fang art is characterized by organized clarity and distinct lines and shapes.
-Bieri, boxes to hold the remains of ancestors, are carved with protective figures.
-Masks are worn in ceremonies and for hunting.
-The faces are painted white with black features.
-Myene art centers around Myene rituals for death.
-Female ancestors are represented by white painted masks worn by male relatives.
-The Bekota use brass and copper to cover their carvings.
-They use baskets to hold ancestral remains.
-Tourism is rare in Gabon, and unlike in other African countries, art is not spurred on by commerce.
+The Fang people create masks, basketry, carvings, and sculptures.
+Fang art is characterized by clarity of form and distinct lines and shapes.
+Bieri, boxes for holding ancestral remains, are carved with protective figures.
+Masks with faces painted white with black features are worn in ceremonies and for hunting.
+Myene art centers on rituals for death.
+Female ancestors are represented by white-painted masks worn by male relatives.
+The Bekota use brass and copper to cover their carvings and use baskets to hold ancestral remains.
+Compared to some other African countries, Gabon has less tourism, and its art production is less driven by commerce.

 Southern Africa

 Botswana

 In the northern part of Botswana, women in the villages of Etsha and Gumare are noted for their skill at crafting baskets from Mokola Palm and local dyes.
-The baskets are generally woven into three types: large, lidded baskets used for storage large, open baskets for carrying objects on the head or for winnowing threshed grain, and smaller plates for winnowing pounded grain.
+The baskets are generally woven into three types: large, lidded baskets used for storage; large, open baskets for carrying objects on the head or for winnowing threshed grain; and smaller plates for winnowing pounded grain.
 The artistry of these baskets is being steadily enhanced through color use and improved designs as they are increasingly produced for commercial use.

-The oldest evidence ancient paintings from both Botswana and South Africa.
-Depictions of hunting, both animal and human figures were made by the San people dating before civilization over 20,000 years old within the Kalahari desert.
+The oldest evidence of art in the region consists of ancient paintings from both Botswana and South Africa.
+Depictions of hunting and both animal and human figures, made by the San people and dating back more than 20,000 years, are found within the Kalahari desert.

 Zimbabwe

-The culture from Great Zimbabwe left more impressive buildings than sculpture, but the eight soapstone Zimbabwe Birds appear to have had a special significance and were presumably mounted on monoliths.
-Modern Zimbabwean sculptors in soapstone have achieved considerable international success.
+The culture of Great Zimbabwe is known for its buildings and sculptures, including the eight soapstone Zimbabwe Birds.
+These appear to have had a special significance and were presumably mounted on monoliths.
+Modern Zimbabwean sculptors in soapstone have achieved international success.
 Southern Africa's oldest known clay figures date from 400 to 600 AD and have cylindrical heads with a mixture of human and animal features.

 South Africa

 Mapungubwe

-Kingdom of Mapungubwe (1075–1220) was a pre-colonial state in Southern Africa located at the confluence of the Shashe and Limpopo rivers, south of Great Zimbabwe.
-The most famous Mapungubwe artwork is a tiny golden rhino, known as the golden rhinoceros of Mapungubwe.
-In other graves from Mapengubwe were found objects made of iron, gold, copper, ceramic and glass beads.
+The Kingdom of Mapungubwe (1075–1220) was a pre-colonial state in Southern Africa located at the confluence of the Shashe and Limpopo rivers, south of Great Zimbabwe.
+The most famous Mapungubwe artwork is a tiny golden rhino, known as the Golden Rhinoceros of Mapungubwe.
+In other graves from Mapungubwe, objects made of iron, gold, copper, ceramic, and glass beads were found.